jsalexan/e-commerce-back-end/README.md

   The repository is on GitHub: [GitHub repository for E-commerce Back End Application.](https://github.com/jsalexan/e-commerce-back-end) <br>
   There you will find following file types:
    JavaScript, JSON, README, Images.

+   Please be sure to install NodeJS, Express, and mySQL.
   <br><br>

 ## [Usage](#table-of-contents)